LucaFeggi/Pathfinder/README.md

 ## 🏆 Final result: shortest path found

-A snapshot of the visualization after running the A* algorithm on the circular grid ($K=128$, $H=24$).
+A snapshot of the visualization after running the A* algorithm on a semicircular grid ($K=128$, $H=24$).
 The highlighted path represents the shortest Euclidean distance found from start to end point.

 <img width="1709" height="1114" alt="snapshot" src="https://github.com/user-attachments/assets/4fa37a92-3652-4b34-a18a-975d6d8d60b7" />